The pregnancy test is positive and you feel like you’re stepping into uncharted territory. What do the next months hold

 - Sex will surprise you.
 Your desire for sex may change significantly (more or less), and your body sensitivity could change a lot.
 Whatever your experience, rest assured that you’re normal and these changes are only temporary.

-- Burn all old copies of celebrity magazines!
-The last thing you want to see when you come home from hospital is a glossy feature on some celebrity who lost 20kgs within two days of giving birth.
+- Burn all old copies of celebrity magazines and avoid pregnant celebrity posts on Instagram – follow the Bub Hub on Instagram instead – because the last thing you need to see is a glossy pic of some celebrity who lost 20kgs within two days of giving birth.
 Never believe what you read in celeb mags.

 - Don’t buy new prescription glasses or contact lenses.
 Extra fluid in your eyes can make it seem as though your sight is worse or your lenses don’t fit.
 Have a check up with an optometrist if you’re worried, though.

 - If you’re planning on returning to work it is time to start thinking about childcare.
 It’s never too early to check out your options, so check out nearby childcare centres, find good child minders, talk to other mums about the pros and cons of each, and gather as much information as you can.

 - The human voice is what your baby hears best when they’re in the womb.
 Tell your baby stories and sing songs.
 Your baby may remember those songs and respond to them after birth.